Using Ethereum Nodes¶

 Infura provides free and the most widely used Ethereum nodes.

-5 - Click on your project, scroll down, and you'll find your Ethereum node as shown in the highlighted area.
+- In Keys section and under Endpoints you'll find your Ethereum node as shown in the highlighted area.

 Option 2.
 Run your own local node¶